Snoring and Sleep Apnoea Treatment at Chatswood Dental Associates

 What Causes OSA?

-Woman covering her ears with a pillow while man snoresWhile you sleep, all of your muscles relax, including those that control your tongue and throat.
+While you sleep, all of your muscles relax, including those that control your tongue and throat.
 The soft tissue at the back of your mouth may sag, narrowing and constricting the airway.

-This condition often presents as snoring, which is certainly an annoyance but not everyone who snores has OSA.
+This condition often presents as snoring, which is certainly an annoyance, but not everyone who snores has OSA.
 If, however, the snoring is accompanied by gasping and choking sounds, OSA should be suspected.

-Sometimes the only outer sign of OSA is a constant feeling of exhaustion or fatigue throughout the day, even if you appear to have had plenty of sleep.
+Sometimes, the only outer sign of OSA is a constant feeling of exhaustion or fatigue throughout the day, even if you appear to have had plenty of sleep.

 Diagnosing OSA